 In a recent circular issued, the government has clarified that since the income mentioned in the return is on the net basis and therefore complete information is not available to make a comparison for the difference between the income in ITR form and Form 16, Form 16A and Form 26AS.
-In instances as such, income tax department will not issue notices.
+In instances as such, the Income Tax Department will not issue notices.

 1. Highlights in respect of ITR 2, ITR 3, ITR 4, ITR 5 and ITR 6

-- In case of ITR 2 & ITR 3, income under the head ‘Salary’ can be compared with the information available in Forms 16, Form 16A and Form 26AS on a gross basis.
-So in this case income tax notice can be issued in case of any difference between the two at gross level.
+Income under the head ‘Salary’ can be compared with the information available in Forms 16, Form 16A and Form 26AS on a gross basis.
+So in this case income tax notice can be issued in case of any difference between the two at the gross level.

-- In case of ITR 3, ITR 5 & ITR 6, business receipts shown at gross level under the head ‘income from business or profession’ may not be comparable with the receipts shown in Forms 16, Form 16A and Form 26AS.
-Further, items in the P&L a/c such as commission, interest etc may be shown at a net basis whereas the details in the the Forms 16, Form 16A and Form 26AS are reported on a gross basis.
+Business receipts showed at the gross level under the head ‘income from business or profession’ may not be comparable with the receipts shown in Forms 16, Form 16A and Form 26AS.
+Further, items in the P&L a/c such as commission, interest etc may be shown at a net basis whereas the details in the Forms 16, Form 16A and Form 26AS are reported on a gross basis.
 Hence, income tax notice will not be served for any likely difference in business receipts as contained in ITR 3, ITR 5 & ITR 6 with the Forms 16, Form 16A and Form 26AS.

-- In case of ITR 4, information about a particular income under the heads ‘salary’, ‘income from house property’, or ‘income from other sources’ is only on net basis and thus, complete information may not be available for the comparison with the information contained in the Forms 16, Form 16A and Form 26AS.
+Information about a particular income under the heads ‘salary’, ‘income from house property’, or ‘income from other sources’ is only on the net basis and thus, complete information may not be available for the comparison with the information contained in the Forms 16, Form 16A and Form 26AS.
 Hence, income tax notice will not be served for any likely difference between the two.
-However if receipts under these heads are completely omitted, then income tax notice may be issued.
-Further in ITR-4, where income is shown both as per section 44AD and 44AE, it will be difficult to correlate the receipts in the return with the information in the Forms 16, Form 16A and Form 26AS.
+However, if receipts under these heads are completely omitted, then income tax notice may be issued.
+Further, in ITR-4, where income is shown both as per section 44AD and 44AE, it will be difficult to correlate the receipts in the return with the information in the Forms 16, Form 16A and Form 26AS.
 Hence, income tax notice will not be served for any likely difference between the two.